"Quark County Bounty Hunter"

-Click on the "A" to go to my Amazon page.
+Click on the "A" on the 'Home' page to go to my Amazon page.

 Or read the first 4 chapters below.